nuna123/trafficSimulator/extras/NOTES.md

 		reads the config file, makes sure all values are valid and present. reads into a Map <String, Float>

-	Road
-		contain a queue of the cars
-		queue can be added and removed from in FIFO style when prompted, will assert how many cars shall pass given the Phase, green light, time

 	Car {
 		length = 1;
 		S [time to cross junction]